-Once you do find your next home, that makes selling your current home all the more urgent!
-Be sure to keep your agent (or agents) informed of where you’re at with both your sale and new home purchase every step of the way.
+Once you do find your next home, that makes selling your current home all the more urgent.
+Be sure to keep your agent informed of where you’re at with both your sale and new home purchase every step of the way.

 Third: Explore all your options and how you can make the best possible offer

+If a home sale contingency just isn’t possible for your deal, there may be other alternatives.
 Some lenders offer a product called a bridge loan.
-Designed to “bridge” the gap” between home sales, they come with high interest rates and short terms, and your current home’s equity secures the loan.
+Designed to “bridge” the gap” between home sales, they come with high-interest rates and short terms, and your current home’s equity secures the loan.
 A bridge loan might be a good option if there is a right-of-first-refusal clause and another offer comes in on the home you want to buy.

-Offer a rent-back to the seller so they can stay longer.
+Another option is to offer a rent-back to the seller so they can stay longer.
 They could be facing the same issue — buying a new home with a sales contingency — on the other side of the transaction.
-Giving them the flexibility to home shop while still living in their home could definitely sweeten your offer!
+Giving them the flexibility to home shop while still living in their home could definitely sweeten your offer.

-Roberto advises buyers to get a deposit if you decide to offer the sellers of your next home a leaseback period.
+Roberto advises buyers to get a deposit if they decide to offer the sellers of their next home a leaseback period.